A Triplet Resonance in Superconducting FeSe0.4Te0.6

-The observation of three peaks in a field is consistent with transitions between a singlet ground state and a triplet excited state that is field split by the Zeeman term.
-Such a level scheme can result from a near spin-space isotropic attraction between identical quasi-particles that carry spin.\cite{resn_1,resn_2,resn_3,resn_t_3,A032740,A041793}.
-High field extrapolation of the peaks in the inset to Fig.~2 yields an estimate for the critical field at which the lower member of the triplet becomes degenerate with the ground state: $\mu_0H_{c}=\sqrt{(\hbar\Omega_0)^2-\delta^2}/g\mu_B=47(9)$~T. The match of this value and the upper critical field of $\mu_0H_{c2}\approx 47$~T inferred from high field resistivity data\cite{B095328} indicates the intimate connection between the formation of coherent singlet-triplet spectrum and superconductivity in $\rm FeSe_{0.4}Te_{0.6}$.
+The observation of three peaks in a high magnetic field is consistent with transitions between a singlet ground state and a triplet excited state that is field split by the Zeeman term.
+Such a level scheme can result from a near spin-space isotropic attraction between identical quasi-particles that carry spin \cite{resn_1,resn_2,resn_3,resn_t_3,A032740,A041793}.
+High field extrapolation of the split peaks in Fig.~3 yields an estimate for the critical field at which the lower member of the triplet becomes degenerate with the ground state, namely $\hbar\Omega_0- \sqrt{\delta^2+(g\mu_B B_{c})^2}=0$ from Eq.~(1), therefore,

+The remarkable match of this value and the upper critical field of $\mu_0H_{c2}\approx 47$~T inferred from high field resistivity data \cite{B095328} indicates the intimate connection between the formation of coherent singlet-triplet spectrum and superconductivity in $\rm Fe(Se,Te)$ superconductors.